Oran-123/Cheap-Chopping-Chops/README.md

 Small Devices <992px
 * The section is positioned below the hero image otherwise it would cover too much of the image

+### Location Section

+Desktop Screens

+* The locations are listed as individual rectangular sections horizontally across the width of the screen
+* The sections provide an address for each store
+* Each section links the user to the contact us page where all four pins are visible on the map

+Tablet Screens

+* These sections are listed in two rows

+Phone Screens

+* Content is all listed vertically

+### Contact Section